tim-taylor/evobee/doc/markdown/evobee-odd.md

 ## Purpose

-Our model is designed to study the dynamics  of two plant species competing for a single species of inconstant insect pollinator.
+EvoBee is designed to study interactions between pollinators and the dynamics  of two plant species competing for a single species of inconstant insect pollinator.
 The pollen-clogging  scenarios modelled are specified in Table 1.

 ## Entities, state variables, and scales